Ken Burns

-Kenneth Lauren Burns (born July 29, 1953) is an American filmmaker known for his documentary films and television series, many of which chronicle American history and culture.
-His work is often produced in association with WETA-TV and/or the National Endowment for the Humanities and distributed by PBS.
+Kenneth Lauren Burns (born July 29, 1953) is an American filmmaker known for his documentary films and television series, many of which chronicle United States history and culture.
+His work is often produced in association with WETA-TV or the National Endowment for the Humanities and distributed by PBS.
+Burns lives in the small town of Walpole, New Hampshire.

-His widely known documentary series include The Civil War (1990), Baseball (1994), Jazz (2001), The War (2007), The National Parks: America's Best Idea (2009), Prohibition (2011), The Roosevelts (2014), The Vietnam War (2017), and Country Music (2019).
+Burns's widely known documentary series include The Civil War (1990), Baseball (1994), Jazz (2001), The War (2007), The National Parks: America's Best Idea (2009), Prohibition (2011), The Roosevelts (2014), The Vietnam War (2017), and Country Music (2019).
 He was also executive producer of both The West (1996), and Cancer: The Emperor of All Maladies (2015).
 Burns's documentaries have earned two Academy Award nominations (for 1981's Brooklyn Bridge and 1985's The Statue of Liberty) and have won several Emmy Awards, among other honors.

 Early life and education

-Burns was born on July 29, 1953, in Brooklyn, New York, to Lyla Smith (née Tupper) Burns, a biotechnician, and Robert Kyle Burns, Jr., at the time a graduate student in cultural anthropology at Columbia University in Manhattan.
+Kenneth Lauren Burns was born on July 29, 1953, in Brooklyn, New York.
+His parents were Lyla Smith (née Tupper) Burns, a biotechnician, and Robert Kyle Burns Jr., who at the time of Ken's birth was a graduate student in cultural anthropology at Columbia University.
 The documentary filmmaker Ric Burns is his younger brother.

-Burns's academic family moved frequently.
-Among places they called home were Saint-Véran, France; Newark, Delaware; and Ann Arbor, Michigan, where his father taught at the University of Michigan.
-Burns describes his family as hippies.
+Burns' academic family moved frequently, including to Saint-Véran, France; Newark, Delaware; and Ann Arbor, Michigan; where his father taught at the University of Michigan.
+Burns describes growing up as "hippies" in Ann Arbor.

-Burns's mother was found to have breast cancer when he was three, and she died when he was 11, a circumstance that he said helped shape his career; he credited his psychologist father-in-law, Gerald Stechler, with a significant insight: "He told me that my whole work was an attempt to make people long gone come back alive."
-Well-read as a child, he absorbed the family encyclopedia, preferring history to fiction.
+Burns' mother was diagnosed with breast cancer when he was three, and she died when he was 11, a circumstance that he said helped shape his career; he credited his psychologist father-in-law, Gerald Stechler, with a significant insight: "He told me that my whole work was an attempt to make people long gone come back alive."
+He recalls: a searing memory of the summer of 1962, when I was almost 9, joining our family dinner on a hot, sweltering day in a tract house in a development in Newark, Delaware, and seeing my mother crying.
+She had just learned, and my brother and I had just been told, that she would be dead of cancer within six months.
+But that’s not what was causing her tears.
+Our inadequate health insurance had practically bankrupted us, and our neighbors – equally struggling working people – had taken up a collection and presented my parents with six crisp $20 bills – $120 in total – enough to keep us solvent for more than a month.
+In that moment, I understood something about community and courage, about constant struggle and little victories.
+That hot June evening was a victory.
+And I have spent my entire professional life trying to resurrect small moments within the larger sweep of American history, trying to find our better angels in the most difficult of circumstances, trying to wake the dead, to hear their stories.
+Well-read as a child, he engrossed himself in the family encyclopedia, preferring history to fiction.